Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch families

-We observe more differences between bolometers in the long glitch distributions than in the short glitch distributions, as can be seen in Figure~\ref{fig:cumul} comparing the cumulative distributions for different bolometers and glitch families .
-The distribution of short glitches has a bump at amplitudes of $\approx$ 3000 sigmas for all bolometers from 100 to 353\,GHz.
-There is a clear break at very high amplitudes which is mostly due to the non--linearity of detectors at those very high amplitudes and to the saturation of the analog to digital convertor \citep[ADC, see ][for a discussion about the effect on data]{planck2013-p03} for a discussion about the effect on data).
-The bump in the distribution is not apparent in sub-millimeter detectors, but this is due to the non--linearity of detectors reducing it.
-For amplitudes below $\approx$ 1000 sigmas, the distribution of short glitches is well represented by a power law with a typical index of -1.7.
-Short events with an energy corresponding to the bump appear to be shorter than events corresponding to the power law.
-The shape of the distributions of slow and long glitches are very similar.
-By computing the distributions of the amplitude of the tail of both long and slow glitches, the amplitude of both distributions are also very similar.
+The distribution of short glitches has a bump at amplitudes around $3000\,\sigma$ for all bolometers from 100 to 353\,GHz.
+There is a clear break at very high amplitudes, which is mostly due to the nonlinearity of the detectors at those amplitudes and to the saturation of the analogue-to-digital convertor \citep[ADC, see ][for a discussion of the effect on the data]{planck2013-p03}.
+The bump in the distribution is not apparent in the submillimetre detectors, but this is due to the nonlinearity smearing it out.
+For amplitudes below about $1000\,\sigma$, the distribution of short glitches is well represented by a power law with a typical index of $-1.7$.
+Short events with an energy corresponding to the bump appear to have shorter timescales than events corresponding to the power law.